 Similar to purchasing a car, you should at least try to negotiate.
-The acquisition fee and other lease features, such as trade-in value, interest rate and loan duration may be negotiable.
+The acquisition fee and other lease features, such as trade-in value, interest rate and loan duration, may be negotiable.
 If it doesn’t work out, you can always look for a lease somewhere else that doesn’t include an acquisition fee.
-There are often lease specials offered by manufacturers and dealers that might offer better options, so it’s always important to shop around.
+Manufacturers and dealers often have lease specials that might offer better options, so it’s always important to shop around.

 It’s also worth noting that in the rare cases when you can negotiate a lower acquisition fee with a lender, they may raise your money factor in response.
 Pay careful attention to the terms of your lease agreement before signing on.

 If your leasing company charges an acquisition fee, you can choose to pay this expense upfront or roll it into the total cost of the loan.

 If you choose the latter option, the acquisition fee will be added to the principal amount of the lease.
 This increases monthly lease payments and costs you more over the long run due to compound interest.